The Ultimate Carrick-a-Rede Bridge Visitor Guide

 The bridge is open from 9:30am to 5:15pm daily, so make sure you plan your visit accordingly if you would like to see it.
 The prices to cross the bridge are listed in my Carrick-a-Rede Bridge visitor guide below.

-Best Time to Visit
+Best Time to Visit the Carrick-a-Rede Bridge

 Carrick-a-Rede Bridge Visitor Guide

-Temperature (F)
+Temperature (°F)

 While Northern Ireland is blessed in that the temperature typically doesn’t get too hot or too cold for comfort, the temperature does fluctuate throughout the year.

-In fact, throughout much of the year the temperature seems to hover right on the threshold of being too cold to not have a jacket, but too warm to wear it.
+In fact, throughout much of the year, the temperature seems to hover right on the threshold of being too cold to not have a jacket, but too warm to wear it.

-To give you a better idea of what kind of whether you can expect on your trip, I have included a chart below that outlines the average high and low temperatures throughout the year.
+To give you a better idea of what kind of weather you can expect on your trip, I have included a chart below that outlines the average high and low temperatures throughout the year.

 Precipitation (Inches)

 As you can see by the chart I included in my Carrick-a-Rede Bridge visitor guide below, Northern Ireland tends to get quite a bit of rain throughout the year.
 This is especially true along the coastline.
-If you are looking to avoid the rain, I would suggest targeting the late spring months of April and May as they tend to see the lowest amount of rain during the year.
+If you are looking to avoid the rain, I would suggest targeting the late spring months of April and May, as they tend to see the lowest amount of rain during the year.

-Where to Stay
+Where to Stay Near the Carrick-a-Rede Bridge

 Carrick-a-Rede Bridge Visitor Guide